15 Essential Filmmaking Techniques Every Filmmaker Should Know

 15 Essential Filmmaking Techniques

-This article is by no means a comprehensive list, but if you master these essential filmmaking techniques, you’ll be in a good spot to grow your career as a director and cinematographer.
+This article is by no means a comprehensive list, but if you master these essential beginner and intermediate filmmaking techniques, you’ll be in a good spot to grow your career as a director and cinematographer.

 1. Tilt & Pan

-The most essential (and basic) filmmaking technique for aspiring filmmakers is tilt and pan.
-Both of these two terms represent a simple camera movement on a tripod, but they are slightly different:
+The most essential (and basic) filmmaking technique for aspiring filmmakers is understanding the meaning of tilt and pan.
+Both of these terms represent a simple camera movement on a tripod, but they are slightly different:

 A tilt and pan can give your scene a sense of movement and fluidity.
 In fact, if you were to watch any scene from your favorite movie, you’ll probably see many examples of tilts and pans.